 The Department of State is responsible for U.S. participation in international exhibitions.
-The Department’s Expo Unit in the Office of the Under Secretary for Public Diplomacy and Public Affairs manages U.S. engagement with the Bureau of International Expositions (BIE), organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.
+The Department’s International Expositions Unit manages U.S. engagement with the Bureau of International Expositions (BIE), organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.

 For more information about U.S. participation in Expo 2020 – including our archive of cultural performers and speakers – and take a virtual tour of the pavilion, please visit www.usapavilion.org and follow the social media accounts below: